Winter Fishing The Lower Madison

 Winter fishing in Montana can be brutal to say the least.
 It is usually freezing cold, snowy, and many of our favorite holes can be iced over.
 This can turn many anglers off which can make the river much more peaceful for the die-hard fly fishers out there.
 If an angler goes to the river prepared for the worst conditions it is very likely to have a great day of fishing.
 The lower Madison is no exception to the possibility of great winter fishing.
 Here are a few tips from your Bozeman Fly Shop to catch the most possible fish while winter fishing the lower Madison.

-Using the proper rig when winter nymph fishing will greatly increase your success.
+4. Proper Rigging – Using the proper rig when winter nymph fishing will greatly increase your success.
 For me, this generally will include two nymphs, heavier one as the top fly, a split shot about 16” above this fly, and a ¾ inch indicator 4-5 feet above the split shot.
 This is the traditional nymph rig, which I usually use, but there are several other methods that work which can be viewed here.
 My second favorite is the Czech style, substituting a blood knot with a long tag end for the tippet ring.
-This setup works particularly well with European style jig-head nymphs.